top of page

 Mudjingaal Yangamba

+is an Aboriginal Women's Choir weaving and revitalising our traditional South Coast languages (Dhurga & Dharawal) into story and music.
 We have just finished recording four songs for international albums that will be released in October, around the time of this festival.
 The combination of international and regional artists makes this choir an amazing experience.
 We continue to gain followers throughout the years with invitations to perform across the state.

 North and Elsewhere

 Hazel and Roanna Law (North and Elsewhere) were raised on folk music and family harmonies, which remain at the core of their performance and songwriting style.
-Backed with acoustic and bass guitar; they sing of nature, childhood, the fast-paced and sometimes harsh world we live in, and the connectedness of all things.
+Backed with acoustic and bass guitar, they sing of nature, childhood, the fast-paced and sometimes harsh world we live in, and the connectedness of all things.

 Obsidian Bellydance